Joaquín Oristrell

 Joaquín Oristrell Ventura (born 15 September 1953) is a Spanish film director and screenwriter.

 Biography

 Born in Barcelona on 15 September 1953, he is the cousin of actress Yolanda Ventura and nephew of trumpeter Rudy Ventura.

-He has written scripts to Manuel Gutiérrez Aragón, Fernando Colomo and others directors before his film debut in 1997 with (¿De qué se ríen las mujeres?
-United States: DVD title, What Makes Women Laugh?)
+He has written scripts to Manuel Gutiérrez Aragón, Fernando Colomo and other directors before his film debut in 1997 with ¿De qué se ríen las mujeres?
+(United States: DVD title, What Makes Women Laugh?).